|

 N M Case Stephanie Houston New Mexico State Police |

-Stephanie's father was charged with "stalking" for attempting to obtain
+father was charged with "stalking" for attempting to obtain information

 N M Case April/Spring Miller Albuquerque Police Dept. |